heydarilab/microstructures/README.md

 All data used in the paper are from public sources that are referenced in the paper.

-In the 'codea and data' file, you can run 'Final_version_for_covid19_tosubmitNCS.ipynb' in python with loading the dataset "GSI_and_cases_track.csv' to get the above-mentioned result and figures.
+In the '/codea and data' file, you can run 'Final_version_for_covid19_tosubmitNCS.ipynb' in python with loading the dataset "GSI_and_cases_track.csv' to get the above-mentioned result and figures.
 All figures are shown in the '/figures' file.